cdvillegas1/inventario_vacunas/README.md

 ./mvnw compile quarkus:dev
 ```

 > **_NOTE:_** Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

+## Requirements to run application

+1. Install GrallVM
+2. Install Docker
+3. Install Maven

 ## Running OpenAPI Swagger-UI application

->In this link is available the Open API documentation: http://localhost:8080/q/swagger-ui/
+> In this link is available the Open API documentation: http://localhost:8080/q/swagger-ui/

 ## Packaging and running the application